tjcork/n8n-data-manager/readme.md

 **Security Note:** Ensure the configuration file has appropriate permissions (e.g., `chmod 600 ~/.config/n8n-manager/config`) as it contains your GitHub PAT.

 Command-line arguments always override settings from the configuration file.

+When restoring workflows, `n8n-manager` first honors any explicit project hints in the backup directory structure (such as `projects/<slug>/`).
+If no hint is present, it falls back to the project specified by `--project` or the `PROJECT` value in your config file.
+If neither is provided, the Personal project is used.

 ## 💡 Usage